Gasoline from solar and wind power: Zero-carbon doesn't assure clean or efficient

 Carbon Engineering said in 2015 that one of its early plants could produce about 132 gallons (500 liters) a day from 1 to 2 tons of atmospheric carbon dioxide.
 According to the EIA, the U.S. uses about 385 million gallons of gasoline per day.
 Total greenhouse-gas emissions from the U.S. is about 14 million metric tons a day.

-Prometheus’ founder, Rob McGinnis, claims that because of the less energy-intensive process, $3.00 is the company’s break-even price, per gallon
+Prometheus’ founder Rob McGinnis claims that because of the less energy-intensive process, $3 is the company’s break-even price, per gallon

-That’s a big improvement over previous such attempts, which have required several times the amount of end energy.
+That’s a big improvement over previous attempts, which have required magnitudes more end energy.
 But it’s still no reason to churn out vehicles with internal combustion engines because we no longer have to drill, frack, or sacrifice farmland for the cause.

 Napkin math on how it would compare to EVs